carpentries/carpentries.org-archive/_posts/2024/10/2024-10-17-Thank-you-Glosario.md

 - **Bi-monthly [Glosario co-working sessions](https://carpentries.org/community/#community-events)**

 This event encourages new contributions to Glosario from our governance and global community.
 This co-working session is a continuation of the work during the Glosario CodeFest 2024.The next session will be on **[6 November 2024 @ 15:00 UTC](https://calendar.google.com/calendar/event?action=TEMPLATE&tmeid=MTZubWQwZ2s0Ym81MXVjM25lZDFnZGk3YXJfMjAyNDExMDZUMTUwMDAwWiBvc2V1dW9odDB0dmpib2tnZzNub2g4YzQ3Z0Bn&tmsrc=oseuuoht0tvjbokgg3noh8c47g%40group.calendar.google.com&scp=ALL)**.
-You can sign up on this [Etherpad](https://pad.carpentries.org/Glosario_Codefest_2024) to attend:
+You can [sign up on this Etherpad](https://pad.carpentries.org/Glosario_Codefest_2024) to attend.

 # Get involved?